mperignon/2016-02-04-Flagstaff/lessons/python/01-numpy.md

 Python displays numbers as `1.` instead of `1.0` when there's nothing interesting after the decimal point.

-Our call to `numpy.loadtxt` read our file, but didn't save the data in memory.
+Our call to `numpy.loadtxt` read our file but didn't save the data in memory.
 To do that,
 we need to [assign](reference.html#assignment) the array to a [variable](reference.html#variable).